johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 Future direction considerations:

 - If Swift were to embrace a more let-it-crash approach, which thanks to actors and the full isolation story of them seems achievable, we could consider building into the language a notion of crashing actors and "failures" which are separate from "errors".
-This is not being considered or pitched in this proposal, however is worth keeping in mind.
+This is not being considered or pitched in this proposal, but it's worth keeping in mind.
 Further discussion on this can be found here: [Cleanup callback for fatal Swift errors](https://forums.swift.org/t/stdlib-cleanup-callback-for-fatal-swift-errors/26977)

 ### Actor Transports